AUCOHL/DFFRAM/Readme.md

   </tr>
 </table>

-<font size="8px"> \* All support 32-bit word reads and 1, 2, and 4 bytes writes.  </font>
+* All support 32-bit word reads and 1, 2, and 4 bytes writes.

-\*\* Values are based on original layout produced by teh compiler.
+* Values are based on the original layout produced by the compiler.
 OpenRAM macros are typically wrapped to be useful w/ automated PnR ASIC flows.

 ## Handcrafted
 Until the compiler is fully ready, you may harden pre-existing handcrafted designs using Openlane.
 Here is a high-level view of the improvement over RTL synthesis: